Most Active Stories

 - High-Intensity Underwater Workouts Improve Arthritis, Study Finds

 - Rock Art In Horseshoe Canyon Is Younger Than Archaeologists Previously Thought

 Utah Public Radio, a service of Utah State University, broadcasts a mix of information, public affairs, and fine arts programming 24 hours a day.
-Located in Logan, Utah Public Radio is heard by listeners across Utah and in Southern Idaho via a network of five full-power HD-enhanced stations and 30 translators.
+Located in Logan, Utah Public Radio is heard by listeners across Utah and in Southern Idaho via a network of six full-power HD-enhanced stations and 30 translators.
 More than half of Utah's population resides within the station and translator network coverage area.

 The station commenced operation in 1953 as KVSC, the Voice of the State College, the call letters changing to KUSU-FM in 1961 to reflect the change from Utah State Agricultural College to Utah State University.
 Utah Public Radio is Utah's oldest non-commercial, educational radio service.